 Method Coconut Masala

-- Add the onion and saute until soft and golden.
+- Add the onions and saute until soft and transparent.

-- Finally, add in the coconut and saute until coconut is fragrant.
+- Finally, add in the coconut and saute until coconut is fragrant and brown.

 - Transfer & cool the coconut and spice mix.